 For the assets and liabilities recorded at fair value, fair value is defined as the amount for which an item could be exchanged, or a liability settled, between knowledgeable and willing parties in an arm's-length transaction.
-For non-current assets classified as held for sale and items of property, plant and equipment which are revalued, the fair value is determined by reference to market value.
-The market value of a property is the estimated amount for which a property could be exchanged on the date of valuation between a willing buyer and a willing seller in an arm's-length transaction.
+For non-current assets classified as held at fair value, the fair value is determined by reference to market value.
+The market value of property is the estimated amount for which property could be exchanged on the date of valuation between a willing buyer and a willing seller in an arm's-length transaction.
 Amounts expected to be recovered or settled more than one year after the end of the reporting period are recognised at their present value.
-The present value of the estimated flows is calculated using applicable inflation factors and a discount rate.
+The present value of the estimated future cash flows is calculated using applicable inflation factors and a discount rate (refer note 11).